-On May 9, 2020 (the "Origination Date"), the Company received \$640 in aggregate loan proceeds (the "PPP Loan") from Celtic Bank Corporation (the "Lender") pursuant to the Paycheck Protection Program established under the CARES Act.
+On May 9, 2020 (the "Origination Date"), the Company received \$640 in aggregate loan proceeds (the "PPP Loan") from Celtic Bank Corporation (the "Lender") pursuant to the Paycheck Protection Program established under the Coronavirus Aid, Relief, and Economic Security Act of 2020 (the CARES Act").
 In May 2021, the Company received approval of loan forgiveness and recorded a gain on loan forgiveness of \$647.